djisupertramp/blog_hugo_dji/content/posts/when-in-new-york/index.md

 ---
-title: "When In New York,"
+title: "When In New York"
 seotitle: "When In New York, ma vidéo de New York en hiver - cinematic travel film Sony a7sII"
 date: "2019-01-20"
 slug: "when-in-new-york"